1Malaysia: 1Malaysia Foundation

 The 1Malaysia Foundation (Yayasan 1Malaysia, Y1M) was established in 2009 to promote and support the 1Malaysia concept.
 Y1M aims to coordinate and support government and private-sector initiatives related to 1Malaysia agenda.
 According to Dr. Chandra Muzaffar, the chairman of the Y1M Board of Trustees, the foundation seeks to "expand and strengthen the commitment from all Malaysians towards national unity through various activities to increase public awareness and community development.

+1Malaysia for Youth

+1Malaysia for Youth (1M4U) was created to encourage the volunteerism among Malaysian youth.
+1M4U also launched iM4U fm radio station on 8 January 2014 and began broadcasting in 15 September via its frequency 107.9 FM until it ceased broadcasting on 29 June 2018. iM4U fm was rebranded to Rakita in January 2019.

 1Malaysia Youth Fund

 The 1Malaysia Youth Fund was established to provide financial support for young people to undertake creative projects aimed at fostering national unity.
 A total of RM20 million (US$4.4 million) was allocated to the fund under Malaysia's 2010 budget.
 The initiative was proposed by the Barisan Nasional Youth Lab.

-Negaraku Malaysia
+Negaraku 1Malaysia

 In conjunction with the 60th National Day celebration in 2017, the 'Negaraku' initiative was launched.
 It was used alongside the 1Malaysia concept, rebranded as the "Negaraku 1Malaysia" concept and logo.
 The term 'Negaraku' was also incorporated into greetings by coalition politicians during official events, including the National Day parade.
 Following the victory of Pakatan Harapan in the 2018 Malaysian general election, both the "Negaraku" initiative and the 1Malaysia concept were discontinued.